UtekosKristoffer/Gemeni/react/README.md

 #  This folder contains carefully selected documentation from React - version 19, sorted into separate files.

+## For understanding the React Compiler - visit the folder react-compiler and read its files.

 ### react-dom@19.1 - is what this project are depending on, with Next.js version 15.5

 ## Important updates are as follows:

 ## Key Features and Hooks

+## Visit the folder named hooks

+### The

 1. useActionState